liberland/docs/blockchain/staking/run_a_validator.md

 * configure time synchronization
 * generate session keys for use in next step

+* The script gives the node time to start up, if it takes too long it will exit.
+If that happens, just wait a minute and run the script again.

-If everything goes OK, you will see something like this:
+* If everything goes OK, you will see something like this:

 ```
 Your node is now running.
 Useful commands: